American Alliance for Labor and Democracy: Activities

 The American Alliance for Labor and Democracy maintained national headquarters at 51 Chambers Street in New York City.

 The organization sponsored a speakers' bureau which organized public meetings around the United States.
 Included among these was a delegation of four British labor leaders who were brought over and toured around America in an attempt to build support for the war effort among union members.
 The group also served as a conduit for information to labor newspapers from the Committee on Public Information.

 In honor of the birthday of Abraham Lincoln, the AALD declared the week of February 10 to be "Labor Loyalty Week," and organized a campaign directed at the American labor movement for the organization of mass meetings and public demonstrations in support of the war effort.
-Director of the AALD, Robert Maisel, declared that "we plan to make this loyalty week demonstration one of most powerful blows yet dealt at enemy propaganda in America."
+Director of the AALD, Robert Maisel, declared that "we plan to make this loyalty week demonstration one of the most powerful blows yet dealt at enemy propaganda in America."

 The American Alliance also published and circulated a number of printed pamphlets targeted to the American working class attempting to build support for the war effort and denigrating the position of the German socialist movement in support of their own country's war effort.

 The Alliance established membership chapters around the country to bring national activities to the local level, groups which engaged in such activities in the sale of government bonds as part of the various Liberty Loans campaigns.